paruljain/canister/README.md

 Canister
 ========

 A micro web server written in pure PowerShell designed to create RESTful APIs.
 Give your PowerShell scripts a rich web based interface, or create full featured enterprise apps based on powerful PowerShell and expansive .Net libraries included in all Windows by default.
-Logs access in Normal log Format.
+Supports HTTPS.
+Logs access in Normal log format.
 Does not need IIS.

 Setup
 -----